Return to the essay table of contents

 Or enlarges to the sea.
 He had a melodic manner that was all his own -

-Slowly, his melodies unfolded and lengthened, like branches reaching endless to the sun,
+Slowly, his melodies unfolded and lengthened, like branches reaching endless to

 No one would ever imagine greater slow melodies than this boy if life -